rand-tech/ida_kernelcache/README.md

 # ida_kernelcache: An IDA Toolkit for analyzing iOS kernelcaches

+## Cellebrite Fork

+This fork was updated to work on IDA7.5/Python3/iOS 14.0.1

+## Original Readme
 <!-- Brandon Azad -->

 ida_kernelcache is an IDAPython module for IDA Pro to make working with iOS kernelcaches easier.